Memory improvement: Stress management

 Meditation, a form of mental training to focus attention, has been shown to increase the control over brain resource distribution, improving both attention and self-regulation.
-The changes are potentially long-lasting as meditation may have the ability to strengthen neuronal circuits as selective attentional processes improve.
-Meditation may also enhance cognitive limited capacity, affecting the way in which stimuli are processed.
+The changes are potentially long-lasting, as meditation may be able to strengthen neuronal circuits as selective attention improves.
+Meditation may also increase cognitive limited capacity, affecting the way in which stimuli are processed.